 19. Grow a side yard veggie garden

 You can have fun growing edibles along the side of your house where they will be out of the way but still handy to reach for maintenance and harvesting.
 Just make sure your space gets at least eight hours of sunshine a day and you’ll be able to grow your choice of herbs, fruits and veggies with no trouble.
-How cute are these mini-greenhouses?
-Growing vines like cucumbers, passionfruit or beans up your fence or on a trellis is another solution for the narrow side of house space.
+Mini-greenhouses look neat and are functional.
+Or, growing vines like cucumbers, passionfruit or beans up your fence or on a trellis is another solution for the narrow side of house space.

 20. Create a canopy

-It’s a bit of a landscaping trick: walking through a compressed space into more open space is known to create drama and mystery.
+It’s a landscaping trick, apparently: walking through a compressed space into more open space is known to create drama and mystery.
 So growing tall, leafy plants that will droop over a walkway and create a tunnel effect is a great way to generate that sense of interest.
 Not only that, but canopies create shade, which is great if the side of your house receives a lot of sunshine.
-How tranquil is this gently canopied side path, with pavers lined on either side with shallow water over pebbles?
+Gently canopy a side path, building in a water feature, for the ultimate tranquillity.

 21. Use contrast

 This monochromatic look is high contrast, which is visually very appealing, as are the many parallel lines.
 The solid white and black walls also provide an excellent backdrop to the plants which edge the neat pathway.
-The fencing is shou sugi ban (Japanese charred wood), a technique which is becoming quite popular here, thanks to its benefits:
+The fencing is shou sugi ban (Japanese charred wood), a technique which is becoming quite popular here, thanks to its many benefits and distinctive look.

 22. Add drama up above